Skip to content

 Seoul

-Known as the main royal residence for the Joseon Dynasty, Gyeongbokgung Palace is a must-see when you’re in Seoul.
+Known as the principal royal residence of the Joseon Dynasty, Gyeongbokgung Palace is a must-see in Seoul.
 The intricate details and the design of the Palace all reflect the rich history and culture of South Korea.
-The Palace covers a large ground area; even if there are many people there, it wouldn’t feel that crowded.
+The Palace covers a large ground area; even if there are many people there, it wouldn’t feel crowded.

-While it looks like it’s a two-story building, Gyeongbokgung Palace actually has one floor with a really high ceiling.
-During the Imjin War, fire once completely destroyed the area.
-However, all of the palace structures were later restored during the rule of King Gojong.
+While it looks like a two-story building, Gyeongbokgung Palace has one floor with a high ceiling.
+A fire completely destroyed the area during the Imjin War.
+However, the palace structures were later restored during King Gojong’s rule.

 There are so many things to do in Gyeongbokgung Palace—it has historic buildings, gardens, the National Folk Museum of Korea, and the National Palace Museum of Korea, to name a few.
-But it’s most famous for the royal changing of the guard ceremony, which takes place twice a day.
-It’s definitely a sight to behold and one that will let you in South Korea’s past.
-It doesn’t matter when you’re planning to visit Seoul; Gyeongbokgung Palace is in style every season.
+But it’s most famous for the royal changing of the guard ceremony, which occurs twice daily.
+It’s a sight to behold and will let you in South Korea’s past.
+It doesn’t matter when you plan to visit Seoul; Gyeongbokgung Palace is in style every season.

 Bukchon Hanok Village